 Solomon’s seal is a classic shade garden plant that adds an architectural component to garden beds, thanks to its arching stems.
-In spring, these stems become lined with small, bell-shaped white blooms on the undersides.
-These blossoms later give way to blue-black berries that are adored by wildlife.
-The spreading and clumping habit of this plant makes a great tall groundcover.
+In spring, these stems become lined with small, bell-shape, white blooms on the undersides.
+These blossoms later give way to bluish black berries that are adored by wildlife.
+The spreading and clumping habit of this plant makes it a great groundcover for shady spots.

-These plants, with their clean green foliage, make great backdrops for other perennials in the garden.
-New sprouts of Solomon's seal emerge in early spring and are ornamental in their own right.
-Emerging shoots hold their leaves tightly against their new stalks, creating playful wands.
-In some varieties, this new growth is flushed gray purple, creating an even greater sight.
+These plants, with their clean green foliage, make great backdrops for other shade-loving perennials in the garden.
+New sprouts of Solomon's seal emerge in early spring and are ornamental in their own right, resembling green wands that wave playfully in the breeze.
+In some varieties, this new growth is flushed gray purple, which enhances the whole effect.

-There are very few flower colors of Solomon's seal—the most common is white with green tips.
+There are very few flower colors of Solomon's seal.
+The most common is white with green tips.
 A few obscure species offer unique bloom colors, such as purple, pink, or orange.
-The flowers are often pleasantly fragrant.
+The flowers are often pleasantly but lightly fragrant.
 Once flowers have finished blooming, berries soon take their place.
 These berries begin green and age to purple-blue, then turn black in color.
-They are poisonous to humans, but birds delight in eating them.
+They are poisonous to humans, but birds relish them.

 Solomon's seal are pretty easy plants to grow.
-Solomon's seal plants like dappled shade, rich and organic soils, and plenty of moisture—think woodland plants.
+They prefer rich soils with plenty of organic matter, lots of moisture, and a shady spot—think woodland or shade gardens.
 Once they are established, they can survive short droughts fairly well.
-During longer dry periods, however, they do appreciate a good drink of water.
+During longer dry periods, however, they do appreciate extra water.

-When it comes to exposure, these are plants that do best in part sun, especially sheltered from hot afternoon sun.
 Because of their love of shade, these plants are often found growing in the dappled light under large shade trees.
-They can take full shade as well, but may be a little bit looser in habit.
-Solomon's seal has wonderfully golden fall color, which shows best where sunlight shines on it.
+They can take full shade as well, but may look a bit more spindly.
+Solomon's seal has golden fall color, which shows best where sunlight shines on it.
 If you plant them where they get some direct sun, they'll do better in cooler morning sun than hot afternoon sun.

 Solomon's seal are steady growers and can form dense colonies of plants over the years.
 These plants spread by underground stems called rhizomes.
 Rhizomes can be divided in early spring or fall to create more plants.
 Simply dig up the plants and carefully separate or cut apart rhizomes, leaving several growing points on each division.
 This makes these plants easy to contain if you don't want them spreading too much.